flightman69/devops_tw/README.md

 ## 🛤️ Railway.app Deployment Journey

 ### Project Genesis
-My initial approach to the SpeakX project began with Railway.app, a Platform as a Service (PaaS) that simplifies deployment and scaling.
+My initial approach to the DevOps training wheels project began with Railway.app, a Platform as a Service (PaaS) that simplifies deployment and scaling.

 ### Technical Specifications
 - **Platform**: Railway.app